There are particular places where skilled English writers are still likely to wrongly add or drop a comma

 COMMON PROBLEMS WITH COMMAS

 One of the best-known comma problems is distinguishing them from full stops.
-However, I do not wish to discuss this ‘comma splice’ error here, as I think it is more a misconception about full stop usage than comma usage, which can be read about in the post 30.
+However, this ‘comma splice’ error is not considered here, as it seems more a misconception about full stops than commas.
+It is analysed in the Guinlist post 30.
 When to Write a Full Stop.
 Nor am I here repeating the comma uses described in 1.
 Simple Example-Giving, 34.
 Relative Pronouns and Commas, and 77.
 Apposition.
-Four other frequent comma mistakes are the following.
+Four other frequent comma mistakes are as follows.

 Verb subjects (see 12.
 Singular and Plural Verb Choices) can be long or short, but only long ones are a problem.
 Consider this example (underlined):